Skip to main content

 tablestringYesTarget table name

-writeModeenumNoINSERT, UPSERT, or UPDATE
+modeenumNoINSERT, UPSERT, or UPDATE

-The JDBC Sink maps record fields to table columns by name.
+Input: Any record (fields must match table columns) Output: None (terminal node) The JDBC Sink maps record fields to table columns by name.
 Ensure your upstream transformation produces a schema compatible with the target table.

 jdbc-sink-1: